 General Assembly adopted two other recommendations related to the guidelines:

-The General Assembly Office will create and maintain a national registry of ministers and congregations that are willing to celebrate same-sex weddings.
+The General Assembly Office maintains a national registry of ministers and congregations that are willing to celebrate same-sex weddings.
 Names and contact information of ministers and congregations will be recorded in the registry on a voluntary basis.
 (A&P 2022, p.
 73)

 The Presbyterian Church in Canada holds two parallel definitions of marriage and recognizes that faithful, Holy Spirit filled, Christ centered, God honouring people can understand marriage as a covenant relationship between a man and a woman or as a covenant relationship between two adult persons.
 That congregations, sessions, ruling and teaching elders be granted liberty of conscience and action on marriage.

-That congregations and presbyteries may call and ordain as ruling elders LGBTQI persons (married or single) with the provision that liberty of conscience and action regarding participation in ordinations, inductions and installations be granted to ministers and ruling elders.
+That congregations and presbyteries may call and ordain as ministers and elect and ordain as ruling elders LGBTQI persons (married or single) with the provision that liberty of conscience and action regarding participation in ordinations, inductions and installations be granted to ministers and ruling elders.
 (A&P 2019, pp. 5, 47-52)

 Additional recommendations were adopted by the 2019 General Assembly as follows:

-2018: All overtures, reports, recommendations and petitions pertaining to sexuality, except for the Rainbow Communion’s work, were referred to the Special Committee of Former Moderators tasked with proposing a way forward in response to questions regarding same-sex marriage and the ordination of married same-sex clergy and elders.
-The Special Committee’s work was parallel with the Rainbow Communion.
+2018: All overtures, reports, recommendations and petitions pertaining to sexuality, except for Rainbow Communion’s work, were referred to the Special Committee of Former Moderators tasked with proposing a way forward in response to questions regarding same-sex marriage and the ordination of married same-sex clergy and elders.
+The Special Committee’s work was parallel with Rainbow Communion’s mandate.
 (A&P 2018, pp. 25-26) The Special Committee presented its final report to the 2019 General Assembly.

-General Assembly agreed that those who are subject to the discipline of The Presbyterian Church in Canada who accepted the invitation to serve on the Special Committee re Listening (LGBTQI People) or who accept the invitation to tell their stories would have potential censure with respect to the denomination’s stance on same-sex relationships suspended indefinitely in order to allow them to participate freely and honestly in the work of the Special Committee.
+General Assembly agreed that those who are subject to the discipline of The Presbyterian Church in Canada who accepted the invitation to serve on the Special Committee re Listening (LGBTQI People) or who accept the invitation to tell their stories would have potential censure with respect to the denomination’s stance on same-sex relationships suspended indefinitely in order to allow them to participate freely and honestly in the work of Rainbow Communion.
 (A&P 2018, pp. 459-464, 29)

 2017: The Committee on Church Doctrine and the Life and Mission Agency (Justice Ministries) jointly prepared a report with recommendations.
 Each group also prepared separate, individual reports.
-(A&P 2017, pp. 474-554) The joint report covers three topics: 1) How the overtures were referred by the General Assembly since 2015; 2) The history of the consultation between the Committee on Church Doctrine and the Life and Mission Agency; and 3) Repentance of Homophobia, recognizing that the church failed to fulfill the resolution “to listen to and share the very real pain of homosexuals and their families” that was adopted by General Assembly in 1994 and failed in its call “to be a welcoming, nurturing, loving and supportive community.”
-(A&P 1994, p.
-267)
+(A&P 2017, pp. 474-554) The joint report covers three topics: 1) How the overtures were referred by the General Assembly since 2015; 2) The history of the consultation between the Committee on Church Doctrine and the Life and Mission Agency; and 3) Repentance of Homophobia.

 The 2017 General Assembly also adopted recommendations: that The Presbyterian Church in Canada and its agencies, colleges, congregations, sessions, presbyteries, synods, committees and groups seek unity under the guidance of the Holy Spirit as it discerns the mind of Christ in the matter of sexuality before the church.
 (A&P 2017, p.
 479, 551, 14)